lendis-advice-offboaridng-interview-exit-interview-hero

 In times of hybrid work, it is no longer unusual for a certain proportion of employees to work exclusively remotely.
 If such an employee is made redundant, the offboarding meeting will usually also have to take place online.
 Thanks to modern communication solutions such as Zoom, Microsoft Teams or Google Meet, this is now possible without any problems.

-The disadvantage: Not being in the same room can have an impact on the atmosphere of the conversation.
-The advantage: People often give feedback more easily, especially negative feedback, when they are not in the same room.
+The disadvantage: Not being in the same room can affect the atmosphere of the conversation.
+The advantage: People often give feedback more freely, especially negative feedback, when they are not in the same room.

 Another advantage can be that the conversation can be recorded for later evaluation.
 This allows you to focus entirely on the conversation without being distracted.
-In this case, however, make sure you get the go-ahead for the recording from everyone involved beforehand.
+However, be sure to get the okay from everyone involved in advance for the recording.

 With our checklist, you won't forget any more important tasks and will make a positive last impression on your employees.
 Practical: The checklist is also available as a free PDF download.